Gary Danielson: Broadcasting career

 He worked in that capacity for ESPN for several years, then switching to ABC Sports, where he remained through the 2005 season.
 In February 2006, he was hired as the lead college football analyst for CBS Sports.
 He partnered originally with Verne Lundquist (and later Brad Nessler) on the network's primary college football telecasts.
 Interviewed in 2012, Danielson described noted:I go through our games, chart it, critique myself, get mad at myself.
 For me, it's tough to go through my game tapes.
 I don't know, maybe it's because I wasn't a big star in football, but I take it personal.
 When I don't point out something I should have, it can grind on me for days.

 As of 2023, he had received six Sports Emmy Awards nominations for his work.

 Danielson announced his plans to retire from broadcasting at the end of the 2025 college football season and will be replaced by Charles Davis.
+He called his final game on December 31, 2025, in the 2025 Sun Bowl between the Arizona State Sun Devils and Duke Blue Devils.